A Food Forest for Us

 - Trainings and capacity building for local farmers

-- provision of processing machinery.
+- provision of processing machinery for native trees product value addition

-With our “A Food Forest for Us” project we expect to realize:
+With our “ Food Forest for Us” project we expect to realize:

 - 1 seed bank

-- 1 plant nursery
+- 1 centralized tree nursery

-- 10000 trees planted
+- 10000 trees planted each year with purpose

-- 100 farmers trained in syntropic agroforestry
+- 100 farmers trained in agroecology.